ashleyhumphries/ashleyhumphries/README.md

-- 👋 Hi, I’m @ashleyhumphries
+- 👋 Hi, I’m Ashley!
-- 👀 I’m interested in researching the brain and going to grad school.
+- 👀 I graduated from UT Austin in 2023 and I’m interested in researching the brain.
-- 📫 How to reach me ahumphries2@unl.edu
+- 📫 Reach me at ahumphries2@unl.edu

 <!---
 ashleyhumphries/ashleyhumphries is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.